furality/vcc-furality-somna-shader/README.md

-# Official Furality source repo for Furality Umbra Shader
+# Official Furality source repo for Furality Somna Shader

 ## ▶ Using the shader with VRChat Creator Companion (VCC)